 4. Sync with exclusions – skip noise files

-rem Mirror sync with common exclusions
+rem Mirror sync with common exclusions for a deployment folder

 rem /MIR - mirror mode